skip navigation

 Who can play?

-Club volleyball, open to players aged 10 and above, offers advanced training and competition across local, regional, and national levels.
-Comprising multiple teams, clubs provide chances to enhance skills, face diverse opponents, and foster teamwork beyond school leagues.
+Club offers advanced training and competition across local, regional, and national levels.
+Most notably, it differs from school leagues as teams are required to be comprised of athletes from various communities, schools and backgrounds.
+In addition, teams are built by age group and play the same age level or higher during their club season.
+Club ball provide chances to enhance skills, face diverse opponents, and foster teamwork beyond school leagues.
 This high-level exposure cultivates growth and introduces new opportunities.

 when is club season?